MarkLester10/MarkLester10/README.md

 ## Full-Stack Web Developer!

 - 🌱 Hello, I'm an experienced software engineer with a demonstrated history of working in the freelance and IT industry.
-I created small to medium web applications for academic, personal, and professional purposes.
+I created small to medium web applications for personal and professional purposes.
 - 🎯 My long-term goal as a full-stack developer is to advance to the senior level.
 Currently focused on web development (Laravel, Tailwind CSS, Vue Js) and Mobile Development using React Native
 - ⚡ I enjoy the challenge of software development as well as seeing the results of my efforts.
 I'm eager to learn new technologies to broaden my knowledge.